yuki-oyama/tristan2025-website/content/post/6_program_update/index.md

    We hope you can join us for an engaging start to the conference and meaningful networking opportunities.

 ### Weekday Sessions
-   From Monday to Friday, there will be **three or four parallel sessions running from morning to evening**, featuring a wide variety of engaging presentations.
+   From Monday to Friday, there will be **three parallel sessions running from morning to evening**, featuring a wide variety of presentations.
    We are also planning some social activities!

 ### Arrive Early Recommendation